 What's the difference between a herb and a spice?
 Both come from plants, but they come from different parts of the plant.
-While a herb originates from the green, leafy part of the plant; spices can originate from the root, stem, seed, fruit, flower, or bark of a tree or plant.
-Cilantro is a good example of this because while cilantro (a herb) is the leaf of a Coriandrum sativum plant, coriander (a spice) is the seed that comes from that same plant.
+While a herb originates from the green, leafy part of the plant; spices can arise from the root, stem, seed, fruit, flower, or bark of a tree or plant.
+Cilantro is an excellent example of this because while cilantro (a herb) is the leaf of a Coriandrum sativum plant, coriander (a spice) is the seed that comes from that same plant.

 While we'd like to think we know a thing or two when it comes to herbs and spices, we ran across a list for the most Common Culinary Herbs and Spices on VegKitchen, and think they did a bang-up job!
 So before you toss out that cardamom because you can't remember what you bought it for, check out the link above!